Multidimensional Bayesian Utility Maximization: Tight Approximations to Welfare

 \paragraph{Simple-Yet-Approximately-Optimal Mechanisms for Seller Revenue.} While single-dimensional Bayesian revenue maximization is solved in closed-form by Myerson's Nobel-prize-winning theory~\citep{Myerson}, in the multidimensional setting, even selling two heterogeneous goods to a single additive buyer can be intractable, requiring infinitely many randomized options to extract optimal revenue~\citep{MV06,DDT}.
 As a result of this intractability, a large body of work has instead focused on approximation.
 In particular, this work has designed \emph{simple} mechanisms that yield constant-factor approximations to the optimal revenue in a variety of settings \citep{CDW,CHMS,BILW,CZ17,EFFTW2,CDGM19,Yao15,CM,RW}, developing a barrage of techniques and insights along the way.
 There are two main steps required in these approaches: finding an upper bound on the optimal revenue, and then determining which simple mechanisms can be used to approximate this benchmark.
 For most of these settings, the mechanisms are some variation on either selling all of the items separately, or selling them all together in one grand bundle.

-\emph{This work.} The goal of this work is to take this approach for the setting of multi-dimensional Bayesian utility maximization.
-In particular, we focus on what the right simple mechanisms may be for this objective, and begin with i.i.d.~unit-demand.
+\emph{This work.} The goal of this work is to take this approach for the setting of multidimensional Bayesian utility maximization.
+In particular, we focus on what the right simple mechanisms may be for this objective, approximate the benchmark of welfare, and study the i.i.d.~unit-demand setting.